zagvozdin/Calc1/README.md

 # Calc1
-# Java project for IDEA
+# Java project for IDEA, with functions